Robust Optimization with Decision-Dependent Information Discovery: Introduction

-Decision-making problems affected by uncertain parameters whose time of revelation is decision-dependent also arise in a variety of other applications that have received little or no attention in the stochastic and robust optimization literature to date.

-\paragraph{{Physical Network Monitoring.}} Physical networks (such as road traffic networks, water pipe networks, or city pavements) are subject to unpredictable disruptions (e.g., road accidents, or physical damage).
-To help anticipate and resolve such disruptions, static and/or mobile sensors can be strategically positioned to monitor the state of the network.
-The state of a particular node or arc in the network at a given time is observable only if a sensor is located in its neighborhood at that time.
-Thus, the sensor positions control the time of information discovery in this problem.

-\paragraph{{Algorithmic Social Interventions.}} Algorithmic social interventions rely on social network information to strategically conduct social interventions, e.g., to decide who to train as ``peer leaders'' in a social network to most effectively spread information about HIV prevention (\cite{Wilder2017UnchartedNetwork}), to decide who to train as ``gatekeepers'' in a social network to be able to identify warning signs of suicide among their peers, or to select individuals in charge of watching out for their peers during a landslide (\cite{Rahmattalabi_SuicidePreventionNIPS}).
-In these applications, the social network of the individuals involved is typically uncertain and significant capital outlays must be made to fully uncover all social ties.
-Thus, the decisions to query nodes about their social ties control the time of information discovery in this problem.

-\paragraph{{Active Learning in Machine Learning.}} In active learning, unlabeled data is usually abundant but manually labeling it is expensive.
-A learning algorithm can interactively query a user (or other information source such as workers on Amazon Mechanical Turk\footnote{See \url{https://www.mturk.com/}.}) to manually label the data.
-For each available unlabeled data point, the corresponding label will only be revealed if the algorithm chooses to query the user.
-Thus, the decisions to query a user about a particular unlabeled data point control the time of information discovery in this problem.

 \paragraph{{Active Preference Elicitation.}} Preference elicitation refers to the problem of developing a decision support system capable of generating recommendations to a user, thus assisting in decision making.
-In active preference elicitation, one can ask users a (typically limited) number of questions from a potentially very large set of questions before making a recommendation for a particular item (or a set of items) for purchase.
-These questions can ask users to quantify how much they like an item or they can take the form of pairwise comparisons between items, see e.g., \cite{Vayanos_ActivePreferences}.
+In active preference elicitation, one can ask users a (typically limited) number of questions from a potentially large set before making a recommendation, see e.g., \cite{Vayanos_ActivePreferences}.
 The answers to the questions are initially unknown and will only be revealed if the particular question is asked.
-The decisions to ask particular questions thus control the time of information discovery in this problem.
+Thus, the choices of questions to ask control the time of information discovery in this problem.